gjhartwell/cth-python/batch_runner/README.txt

                     - dialog to display error when no batch file is given
                     - before trying to run batch_runner

-    BatchContents   - defines the BathContents class and routines to
+    readBatchFile   - defines the BathContents class and routines to
 		    - read, parse, and store information in the batch file